-This thin-textured, fragrance-free, lightly pearlescent lotion is another classic example of how eye creams differ little from their facial counterparts.
-This isn't a breakthrough product that's unique for the eye area; rather, it's essentially the same thing as Lauder's Advanced Night Repair Synchronized Recovery Complex, a serum which can also be applied around the eyes.
-The chief differences are the inclusion of a triglyceride for more moisture and a silicone for a silkier feel, but this isn't an eye cream in the true sense of the word (it's not creamy and anyone with dry skin around the eyes will be left wanting more).
-See More Info to learn why most eye creams aren't necessary.
+This thin-textured, fragrance-free, lightly pearlescent lotion is another classic example of how eye creams (or, in this case, serums) differ little from their facial counterparts.
+This isn't a breakthrough product that's unique for the eye area; rather, it's essentially the same thing as Lauder's Advanced Night Repair Synchronized Recovery Complex II, a serum which can also be applied around the eyes.
+The chief differences are the inclusion of a triglyceride for more moisture and a silicone for a silkier feel, but that's about it.
+If you're already using Night Repair or an even better serum, you most likely don't need this eye serum, too.
+See More Info to learn why most eye serums aren't necessary.

 Another difference from the face product is the inclusion of mineral pigments for a subtle radiance.
 The effect can be nice and, to a minor extent, can make dark circles less apparent but if dark circles are your concern, a good concealer does a much better job!
-Otherwise, this contains the same "star" ingredients Lauder uses in their Advanced Night Repair Synchronized Recovery Complex, which we discuss below.
-The bottom line is that although this "serum infusion" for the eye area contains some very good ingredients, none of them are unique for the eye area—and the amount of hyaluronic acid (listed as sodium hyaluronate) is disappointingly low given Lauder calls it out in their claims.
+Otherwise, this contains the same "star" ingredients Lauder uses in their Advanced Night Repair Synchronized Recovery Complex II, which we discuss below.
+The bottom line is that although this serum for the eye area contains some very good ingredients, none of them are unique for the eye area—and the amount of hyaluronic acid (listed as sodium hyaluronate) is disappointingly low.

-- Silky lotion texture is easy to apply.
+- Silky, water-based serum texture is easy to apply.